‘Foundation for growth’: Cubs impressed with Ben Brown before he makes his Triple-A debut

 “Just trying to round out his arsenal,” Banner said.
 “But he’s been great.
 Missing a ton of bats, throwing a lot of strikes.
 It’s a good combination.”

 Brown’s performance in Triple-A will give the Cubs a better sense of how close he is to the majors.
-But they’ve been excited so far about what they’ve seen.
+But they’ve been excited so far by what they’ve seen.

 “Getting to know him a little bit in spring training, he’s an unbelievably professional, thoughtful player,” general manager Carter Hawkins said Monday.
 “It just seems like he’s been around for a long time, and he’s in his first year on the 40-man [roster].
 So there’s a really good foundation for growth there.”

-Cubs shortstop prospect Ed Howard, who underwent hip surgery last May after a serious injury running through first base, saw game action in extended spring training for the first time last week.
-He played exclusively in the field at first before taking his first at-bats Friday.
+Shortstop prospect Ed Howard, who had hip surgery last May after suffering a serious injury running through first base, saw game action in extended spring training for the first time last week.
+He played exclusively in the field at first before taking at-bats Friday.

 “Proud of him for how much time, energy and focus he put into rehab,” Banner said.
 “And we all just want to see him back out on the field again every day.”